 Meeting New People

-- If you’re living in rez during your first year, you know it is nearly impossible to not meet new people around your dorm.
+- If you’re living in the dorms during your first year, you know it is nearly impossible to not meet new people around your dorm.
 However, it shouldn’t end at learning a few new names and hometowns; take time to get to know these new friends and strangers on a deeper level.

 - Talk to people that you maybe wouldn’t have given the time of day in high school.
 You’re not going to become BFF with every person you meet, but you’ll get to hear about all kinds of backgrounds and lifestyles that you may never have been exposed to otherwise.
 Resist the urge to make snap judgments and you’ll expand your social horizons.